- Reggio Emilia

 Reggio Emilia programs aim to develop curiosity and problem-solving skills through the liberal use of “projects”, (as opposed to “activities” or “lessons”).
 Teachers design projects for children around their demonstrated interests.
 Projects can be geared to an individual student, a small group of students, or the class as a whole.
 Projects can last from a few days to the whole year.
 Art is strongly emphasized and is typically incorporated into every project.
 Teachers actively participate in projects alongside students, rather than sitting back and observing.
 A high degree of parent involvement is also encouraged, particularly when forming curriculums and project plans (which happens throughout the academic year).

 If you want to learn more about Reggio Emilia education, check out our comprehensive guide.

-What Kingsway College School says: The KCS Early Learning Program includes prekindergarten, junior kindergarten and senior kindergarten.
+What Kingsway College School says: The KCS Early Learning Program includes pre-kindergarten, junior kindergarten and senior kindergarten.
 Much of the program is Reggio-inspired and emergent, and thus evolves based on the students’ demonstrated interests and areas for growth.
 Some direct instruction is also introduced as children become ready, including the introduction of printing with the Handwriting Without Tears program, as well as reading with Reading Mastery.
-Ample time to socialise, create, and play in our award-winning Outdoor Classroom make for a rich and healthy day of learning.
+Ample time to socialize, create, and play in our award-winning Outdoor Classroom make for a rich and healthy day of learning.